 All hearings before the Student Conduct Board or Hearing Officer will be audio recorded by the College.
 This recording will serve as the only official record of these proceedings and shall be the property of the College.
 No other recordings are permitted.
 Deliberations shall not be recorded.

-The following is a guide to the format of events for Hearings, but it may change slightly at the discretion of the Assistant Vice President, Student Life, or designee.
+The following is a guide to the format of events for Hearings, but it may change slightly at the discretion of the Associate Vice President, Student Life, or designee.
 The Student Conduct Board or Hearing Officer may question any party or witness directly at the appropriate time of the hearing:

 Review of Hearing procedures.